-The $40 million program is part of Labor’s massive new Solar Homes initiative, which is putting power back into the hands of Victorians and cutting electricity bills with either solar panels, solar hot water or solar batteries for 720,000 homes over the next 10 years.
+The $40 million program is part of the Andrews Government's massive new Solar Homes initiative, which is putting power back into the hands of Victorians and cutting electricity bills with either solar panels, solar hot water or solar batteries for 720,000 homes over the next 10 years.

 Eligible homeowners will be able to save up to $4,838 on the installation of a battery storage unit.
 This will save households with an average 11kW battery around $650 a year on their electricity bills in addition to savings they are already making with solar panels.